Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rather than the course being led by one instructor, the classes are taught by a rotating team of subject matter experts.
 You will usually get a mix of four to six different Princeton experts, who are masters of a particular field.
 This ensures that you are getting specialists teaching your classes rather than generalists who maybe only have a surface level knowledge of a particular topic.

-I took the Essentials course and had 5 different instructors across my classes.
+I took the Live Online Course and had 5 different instructors across my classes.
 They ranged widely in personality and teaching style, but all had the common trait of being very approachable and knowledgeable.
 Each seemed incredibly invested in making sure we all understood the material they were teaching.

 Following each class session, you will be assigned some personalized homework.
 The homework is a mixed bag and can be anything from reading assignments to drills to diagnostics.
 And don’t think the homework is a light load that you can breeze through while watching TV – it often took hours to complete.

 It is clear that Princeton Review has dedicated considerable time and resources to perfecting its digital platform.
 The online portal that houses a majority of your coursework is clean, professional looking and very intuitive.
 I would not say that it is sleek or modern, but it is certainly aesthetically pleasing.